Leoooob/Wandr_Client/README.md

-# wandr_client
+# Wandr_Client
-The front-end of Wandr, my dissertation project
+The front-end of Wandr, my dissertation project.